News

 Secondary market with updated terms

 Since today, secondary market has updated terms.
-Now the maximum discount you can place when selling your investments on secondary market is -2%, and the maximum premium (markup) is +2%.
+Now the maximum discount you can place when selling your receivables on secondary market is -2%, and the maximum premium (markup) is +2%.

 What is secondary market?

-Secondary market is a place on iuvo’s platform where you can list your investments in loans for sale to other investors, or to buy investments from other investors.
+Secondary market is a place on iuvo’s portal where you can list your receivables in loans for sale to other users, or to buy receivables from other users.
 On secondary market, you can buy loans manually only.

-Secondary market is an addition to the platform and it is not necessary to use it to invest with iuvo.
-Primary market is the place where the originators list their loans for investment.
+Secondary market is an addition to the portal and it is not necessary to use it to purchase with iuvo.
+Primary market is the place where the originators list their loans for receivable.

 What are the benefits of secondary market?

-Secondary market gives the possibility to sellers to get out of investment in loans faster.
-The freed funds they usually use to invest with iuvoSAVE or invest in other loans on iuvo’s P2P market that are closer to their criteria, or just to have free cash to cover personal expenses.
+Secondary market gives the possibility to sellers to get out of receivable in loans faster.
+The freed funds they usually use to purchase with iuvoSAVE or purchase in other loans on iuvo’s P2P market that are closer to their criteria, or just to have free cash to cover personal expenses.

 How to sell/buy on secondary market?

-Go to the “My Investments” page and choose which loans and what amount of the investment you want to sell, and you also have the option to choose all.
-The selected investments visualize in the shopping cart and its “My Investments” tab.
+Go to the “My Receivables” page and choose which loans and what amount of the receivable you want to sell, and you also have the option to choose all.
+The selected receivables visualize in the shopping cart and its “My Receivables” tab.
 Above the loans, there is a green row with an empty field inside of it, which you can use to change the price if you wish to do so.
 The discount percent needs to be entered with a minus in front of it, premium price does not require anything before the digits, and to sell on nominal price, you do not need to enter anything here.
-In order to make an invested amount available, it is necessary that other investors like your offers and buy something from you.
+In order to make an purchased amount available, it is necessary that other users like your offers and buy something from you.

 Buying loans from sellers on secondary market happens manually, the same way as it is on primary market.
 The only difference here is that you have to pay attention to the last three columns on the market, especially “Discount/Premium”, because they show you if a seller has changed the price and in what direction.